-Figure 5: The experiment setup at LUCS.
+Figure 5: The experiment setup.
 The real world "sandbox" is to the left and the grid showing the extracted obstacles is to the right.

-2. Gaussian white noise was added to the OCC PROB GRID of the CameraSensorModel.
+- 1. The ideal case.
+No noise was added, this is to get an measure to compare the other experiments with. - Gaussian white noise was added to the OCC PROB GRID of the CameraSensorModel.
 The noise had a variance of 0.1 and was applied to each cell OPG[x, y] in the following way: